 How do colors gain their associations?

-From a young age, children begin to develop associations with colors based on their environment and what they’re taught.
+From a young age, children begin to develop associations with colors based on their environment, cultural differences, and what they’re taught.
 If you asked a child in North America what color a duck is, chances are they would say yellow, likely having learned from a picture book.